Thailand's new caretaker PM seen capable of compromises, not miracles

 Niwatthamrong, 66, will hold the fort until elections tentatively slated for July 20, but he inherits a stuttering economy and limited powers that for months dogged predecessor Yingluck Shinawatra, who the Constitutional Court ordered to step down on Wednesday for abuse of power.

-"The caretaker government's responsibility now is to organise an election as soon as possible," said Niwatthamrong.
+"The caretaker government's responsibility now is to organize an election as soon as possible," said Niwatthamrong.
 "I hope the political situation will not heat up after this," he added of the court ruling.

 While barely known outside Thailand, Niwatthamrong has been in and around the fringes of Thai politics for years and has earned the trust of Thaksin Shinawatra, Yingluck's exiled brother and founder of a populist political juggernaut that has won every election for the past 13 years.